 Eric Ries is an American entrepreneur, blogger, and author.

 The Lean Startup prefaces that too many startups begin with an idea for a product that they think people want.
 They then spend months, sometimes years, perfecting that product without ever showing the product to the prospective customer.
-A core component of Lean Startup methodology is the “build-measure-learn” feedback loop.
-The loop is based on an idea of building an MVP (Minimum Viable Product) and testing it as soon as possible.
+A core component of the Lean Startup methodology is the “build-measure-learn” feedback loop.
+The loop is based on the idea of building an MVP (Minimum Viable Product) and testing it as soon as possible.

 This approach can be transformational for nonprofits.
 It allows nonprofits to invest as little as possible in early, often faulty attempts at solving problems.
 This provides a massive opportunity to expand the impact and efficiency of the social sector.

-The Lean Startup challenges the nonprofit sector to get smarter and more nimble with strategy, program design and implementation.
+The Lean Startup challenges the nonprofit sector to get smarter and more nimble with strategy, program design, and implementation.

 “We must learn what customers really want, not what they say they want or what we think they should want.”